When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving: Research Methodology

-It is worth mentioning that scenario reconfiguration is an online real-time process, meaning that the simulator continues its functions of physics time-stepping, rendering, data transfer via application programming interfaces (APIs), accepting inputs and providing feedback via the graphical user interface (GUI) or the human-machine interface (HMI), etc. Additionally, being an online process, the pipeline supports multi-stage commands while preserving context from the previous prompts.
+It is worth noting that scenario reconfiguration is an online, real-time process, meaning that the simulator continues to perform physics time-stepping, rendering, data transfer via application programming interfaces (APIs), accepting inputs, and providing feedback via the graphical user interface (GUI) or the human-machine interface (HMI), etc. Additionally, being an online process, the pipeline supports multi-stage commands while preserving context from the previous prompts.
 This is especially useful when sequentially editing the scenario while accepting or rejecting previous changes.

+The proposed optional VLM-based visual enhancement pipeline leverages conditional latent diffusion models (e.g., SDXL).
+Particularly, the prompt engineering ensures that shading, lighting, reflections, shadows, and volumetric effects are blended throughout the scene without affecting the pose, scale, or other attributes of the scene/assets.
+It is also worth noting that this optional image enhancement can be performed online (e.g., to modify the rasterized output from the simulator, albeit at the cost of reduced frame rate) or offline (e.g., to batch-process synthetic datasets).